rebeldisc1/PROJECTTC/README.md

 Q:
 "I am not a part of the Rebellious Developer Program, Should I use this?"
 A:
-Hell no, so far this project has caused around 7 bootloops by several people.
-It's not worth messing with if you don't know what your doing.
+Hell no, so far this project has caused around 7 bootloops by several people. (didn't know what they were doing) It's not worth messing with if you don't know what your doing.

 Q:
 "Will you ever add support for Arm64 devices?"
 A:
 Not as of right now.
 At this rate, I don't see it happening but I don't think it's impossible.
+They are obsolete so I don't really see a point.

 Q:
 "What about KFD?
 Wil you ever make it work?"